GeoEngineers/stormwater/pages/regulatory/ecology.md

 ---
-layout: default
+layout: regulatory
 title: Regulatory Assistance - Washington State Department of Ecology
 permalink: /regulatory/ecology
+contents:
+  image: /assets/img/ecology_map.png
 ---

-### Washington State Department of Ecology Industrial Stormwater Permits
+## Washington State Department of Ecology Industrial Stormwater Permits

 Facilities that perform industrial activities as defined by Ecology (Ecology 2014) are required to apply for and obtain coverage under one of the following Ecology permits for management of industrial stormwater: